 Samson Loved Delilah, Who Betrayed Him.

 Sin has consequences.
-For Samson, it came in the form of Delilah, a Philistine woman whom Samson fell in love with.
-The Philistines used this to their advantage and bribed her with 1,100 shekels (about three years’ worth of wages) to divulge the secret to Samson’s strength so they can overcome him (Judges 16:5).
+For Samson, it came in the form of Delilah, a Philistine woman with whom Samson fell in love.
+The Philistines used this to their advantage and bribed her with 1,100 shekels (about three years’ worth of wages) to divulge the secret to Samson’s strength so they could overcome him (Judges 16:5).